JovanoMat/Mini-Casino/README.md

 ## Softwareengineering Project 2021

-3 classic luck-based minigames in one WPF application (with a bonus game):
+3 (and a bonus) classic luck-based minigames in one WPF application:
   - Slots
   - Blackjack
   - Roulette